Skip to main content

 kernel1, rootfs1 = builder.build_alpine_ssh(name="my-image")

-# Second call with same name returns cached paths instantly
+# Second call — returns cached paths immediately

 kernel2, rootfs2 = builder.build_alpine_ssh(name="my-image")

-For key-based images, the cache is invalidated if the SSH key is newer than the cached image:
+For key-based images, the cache is automatically invalidated if the SSH key is newer than the cached image.

 from pathlib import Path